Hyperrectangles (AbstractHyperrectangle)

 • radius_hyperrectangle(::AbstractHyperrectangle) – return the hyperrectangle's radius, which is a full-dimensional vector

-The following functions are then automatically defined:
+Among other functions, the following functions are then automatically defined:

 • isflat(::AbstractHyperrectangle) – check whether the hyperrectangle's radius is zero in some dimension